steveklabnik/rustdoc/CONTRIBUTING.md

 previous commits or only add new ones, however you prefer.
 We may ask you to squash your commits before merging, depending.

+One tricky bit with contributing to the frontend, in the `frontend` directory: if you make changes here, you'll need to remove the older files from `frontend\dist\` and commit the new ones.
+More detail in the "Frontend Development Workflow" section below.

 ## Issue Tracker

 You can find the issue tracker [on